aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/KeyR and KeyL.md

 > NOTE: Both `KeyR` and `KeyL`, while different enemies, they share the exact same action logic so they are documented together.

 ## [Fire](../../Actors%20states/BattleCondition/Fire.md) damage infliction logic in [CalculateBaseDamage](../../Damage%20pipeline/CalculateBaseDamage.md)
-This enemy has cannot be on fire meaning any `Fire` property damages will not inflict the [Fire](../../Actors%20states/BattleCondition/Fire.md) condition.
+This enemy cannot be on fire meaning any `Fire` property damages will not inflict the [Fire](../../Actors%20states/BattleCondition/Fire.md) condition.

 ## HPBarOnOther special logic
 This enemy has special logic in a method called HPBarOnOther which is used by [RefreshEnemyHP](../../Visual%20rendering/RefreshEnemyHP.md) to know if the `hpbar` should be shown despite this enemy not being spied yet.
 It returns true if [EverlastingKing](EverlastingKing.md) was spied which is needed because it's not possible under normal gameplay to spy this enemy, but it is possible to spy `EverlastingKing`.
 This means that this logic allows this enemy's `hpbar` to be displayed by spying `EverlastingKing`.